Jakob-Bach/AGD-Lab-2020/README.md

 By changing the naming pattern of the input and output files, the scripts can also be used to create submissions for the challenge itself.

 - `CreateSubmission_Majority.R` is a baseline: It predicts the most frequent class from the train data.
-- `CreateSubmission_xgboost` is a more competitive solution.
+- `CreateSubmission_xgboost.R` is a more competitive solution.
 It uses `xgboost` without any hyper-parameter tuning.
 Also, there is no feature engineering.
 We have to do some minimal pre-processing, as the one-hot-encoding of the categories or the training procedure afterwards have problems with the following points:
   - NA values
   - categorical features which have too many categories
   - different categories in training and test data for some features